-Resources to Support BIPOC Communities
+Resources to Support our Black, Indigenous, and Communities of Color

 We provide this list with the intention to support our Black, Indigenous, and People of Color communities through connections to resources of financial assistance and/or personal education on issues that directly affect the BIPOC community.

 - The Coalition of Communities of Color's mission is to address the socioeconomic disparities, institutional racism, and inequity of services experienced by our families, children, and communities.
 Visit their policy analysis and advocacy page to learn more about their work.

 - Adelante Mujeres is working to build a more just society by empowering Latinas women to lead.
 Visit their programs page to learn more about the services and tools that they offer.

 - Kairos PDX is a non-profit organization that is focused on delivering excellent, equitable education to underserved children, their families and their communities.

 - Vision Action Network brings together community stakeholders to address some of the most challenging issues facing Washington County, including poverty, aging, and homelessness.

 - El Programa Hispano is a social service nonprofit that serves Multnomah, Clackamas and Washington Counties to address social determinants of health

 - Lutheran Community Services NW help vulnerable children, families, and refugees and others meet life's most difficult challenges and thrive in communities that are healthy, just, and hopeful.
 Visit this page to find an office near you.

 - Slavic Oregon Social Services established by the Ecumenical Ministries of Oregon (EMO) serve the needs of Slavic-speaking refugees and immigrants.
 You can learn more about the services they offer here.